-Bad news for all the bagel lovers among us: It was revealed this week that people on a low-carb diet reduced certain risk factors for heart disease and lost nearly three times as much weight as those on a low-fat diet, according to a new (semi-depressing) medical study.
+Bad news for all the bagel-and-schmear lovers among us: It was recently revealed that people on a low-carb diet reduced certain risk factors for heart disease and lost nearly three times as much weight as those on a low-fat diet, according to a new (semi-depressing) medical study.

 However, while good carbs are excellent for your overall health, it’s clear from the study that making some adjustments to your carb intake can be extremely effective.
 That’s not to say you shouldn’t ever eat a piece of fruit or a bowl of brown rice, but making smart swaps can result in weight loss and overall improved health.
 Below, we’ve mapped out 7 easy tips to cut carbs from your diet, and still be healthy and stay sane.

 Obvious, but incredibly effective when it comes to losing weight.
 Bread—even most mass-market whole wheat varieties—are packed with carbohydrates and refined sugars, so if you’re looking to slim down by cutting carbs, commit to cutting it out.
 This means abstaining from the bread basket at restaurants, foregoing sandwiches at breakfast and lunch, and not snacking on things like crackers.